AlpacaTravel/cra-template-urql/README.md

-# cra-template-urql
+# cra-template-apollo-boost

-A Create React Application template quickstart for connecting React with URQL to Alpaca Travel API
+A create react template for quickly setting up a CRA with Apollo Boost and Alpaca Travel API